gammu/gammu/readme.txt

       didn't have such problems.
 If want, test it.
 If works, be happy :-)

    11.DCT3 phones (3330, 3410, 5210, 5510, 62xx, ...) with WAP settings
-      Getting/setting was done with 6210 5.56.
-It's very messy in these phones and probably in other models and some concrete firmware can be different.
+      It's very messy (random) in these phones and in some situations it can give incorrect results (like mixing sets from different sets).
-      Please inform about incompatibilities.

    12.can't transfer ringtones in binary format from DCT3 to DCT4 phone
       * You can only try to convert binary DCT3 ringtone to RTTL (using